pts/pdfsizeopt/README.txt

 Installation instructions and usage with Docker on Linux and macOS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These instructions work on a computer with an Interl x86 processor only.
+These instructions work on the following systems: Linux amd64, macOS 64-bit
-(Thus they don't work on Apple Silicon with the M1 or M2 or newer chips.)
-For macOS, the macOS version doesn't matter: any Mac OS X Leopard 10.5 or
-later (with Docker installed) should work.

-For Apple Silicon, follow the section ``Installation instructions and usage
-on macOS'' instead.
-The reason why these instructions don't work with Apple
-Silicon is that that Macs with Apple Silicon can run Linux 64-bit ARM and
-64-bit Intel (x86_64, amd64) code within Docker, but they aren't able to run
-Linux 32-bit Intel (i386) code within Docker, and the Docker image
-ptspts/pdfsizeopt contains such code (32-bit Intel).
-To fix it in the
-future, the ptspts/pdfsizeopt64 Docker image should be created with 64-bit
-Intel code.
+Intel x86 (amd64, x86_64), macOS 64-bit ARM (Apple Silicon, e.g. M1 or M2
+chip).
+The version of Linux or macOS doesn't matter (old systems such as
+macOS Leopard 10.5 also work), as long as it has Docker installed and
+working.

+The programs in the Docker image ptspts/pdfsizeopt are compiled for Linux
+i386 (32-bit Intel x86), and these binaries happen to work in all platforms
+mentioned above, even with Apple Silicon.
+(Tested on 2023-02-21.)

 There is no installer, you need to run some commands in the command line to
 download and install. pdfsizeopt is a command-line only application, there
 is no GUI.

+First, check that you have Docker installed properly by running this
+command and checking for the OK at the end:

+  docker version && echo OK

+If you don't get OK, then refere to the Docker installation instructions.

+Do a test optimization run, which exercises all dependencies of pdfsizeopt:

+  curl -L -o deptest.pdf https://github.com/pts/pdfsizeopt/raw/master/deptest/deptest.pdf
+  docker run -v "$PWD:/workdir" -u "$(id -u):$(id -g)" --rm -it ptspts/pdfsizeopt pdfsizeopt deptest.pdf

+If you get a (harmless) warning message like

+  WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested

+, and you don't want to get it again, then add `--platform linux/amd64' after the `-it':

+  docker run -v "$PWD:/workdir" -u "$(id -u):$(id -g)" --rm -it --platform linux/amd64 ptspts/pdfsizeopt pdfsizeopt deptest.pdf

-To optimize a PDF, install Docker, and then run this command:
+To optimize a PDF, run this command:

   docker run -v "$PWD:/workdir" -u "$(id -u):$(id -g)" --rm -it ptspts/pdfsizeopt pdfsizeopt input.pdf output.pdf